 would be done separately for grad and undergrad students.

 - Determine letter grade cutoffs, excluding extreme outliers

 at both ends of the curve.

-- For undergrads - the mean is a borderline B-/C+, and each
+- The mean is a borderline B-/C+, and each

 standard deviation is worth a full letter grade.
 Thus, the B+/B